credmark/credmark-models-py/README.md

 Token_data.py lists all erc20 tokens currently supported.

 **7. Portfolio:** This class holds a list of positions.
 So, it can be used to calculate all positions within a wallet.

-## Model Library

-See a list of the [existing models](https://github.com/credmark/credmark-models-py/tree/main/models/credmark) in the repository.

-## API Gateway

-The Credmark Framework provides access to remote models and access to on-chain data via [Credmark API Gateway](https://gateway.credmark.com/api/).

 # Error handling